BodyKount/Recipe-Wizard/README.md

 # Recipe-Wizard

 ## Project Overview
-Recipe-Wizard is a web-based application designed to help users discover, create, and manage recipes effortlessly.
+Recipe-Wizard is a web-based application designed to help users discover, create, and manage recipes effortlessly along with view fun food facts.
 This project was developed as part of a Coding Bootcamp group assignment, focusing on full-stack web development skills, API integration, and user-friendly UI/UX design.

-## Live Site
+## Live Site on Render
 - https://recipe-wizard-noyc.onrender.com/

 ## Features